gwos/groundwork-docker-container/README.md

 ## Performance improvements

 The legacy Nagios feeders (status & event) and the newly introduced Cacti feeder have been re-factored to use the REST API to submit data into the GroundWork system.
 Using the more the more scale-able REST API and replacing the legacy XML feeders resulted in a more robust and better performing data feed into the GroundWork system.
-The system planning guide has been revised to reflect the improvements. &nbsp;
+The system planning guide has been revised to reflect the improvements.

 ## Cloud Hub 1.3

 - The latest version of Cloud Hub includes support for monitoring Open Stack environments.
-Cloud Hub can now simultaneously monitor VMware, RHEV and Open Stack virtualization environments through the same instance and setup. &nbsp; [More information ...](https://kb.groundworkopensource.com/display/DOC70/GroundWork+Cloud+Hub)
+Cloud Hub can now simultaneously monitor VMware, RHEV and Open Stack virtualization environments through the same instance and setup.
+[More information ...](https://kb.groundworkopensource.com/display/DOC70/GroundWork+Cloud+Hub)

 ## Security and Authentication

 The current version of GroundWork Monitor went through a security and penetration assessment by Verizon Security services and received a rating that was above the Technology industry average.
 Details of the reports can be made available to existing customers upon request.

-## Cacti&nbsp;
+## Cacti

 GroundWork Monitor 7.0.2 includes a Cacti feeder which is enabled by default.
 With this feeder and devices monitored by Cacti and having a threshold defined will automatically added to the GroundWork Foundation and therefore immediately visible in Status Viewer and event console.
 The step of importing cacti hosts to Monarch is no longer necessary and this step has been automated.